UltraEngine/Benchmarks/README.md

 Performance benchmarks comparing Ultra Engine, Leadwerks, and Unity.

+Four tests were created to isolate and measure different aspects of the graphics pipeline in each engine.

+#### Instanced Geometry

+This measures the performance of object culling speed.

+#### Animation

+This demonstrates the efficiency of the animation pipeline.
+Each character has a relatively low polygon count, because the vertex shader speed is probably going to be similar in each engine.
+This is meant to test the efficiency of bone data transfer, and determine if animation introduces any overhead to the renderer.

+#### Lighting

+This measures the performance of a large number of lights against a large number of identical objects.
+I was surprised to find that Unity re-draws every single shadow map every single frame, instead of only updating shadows when an object moves.

+#### Unique Geometry

+This test is the most representative of an actual game level, with many different unique objects.
+It measures the overhead of draw calls and the efficiency of the mesh batching system.

 ## Diagnostic Tools

 [FRAPS](https://www.fraps.com) can be used to measure the framerate.
 Some other FPS counter overlays will reduce performance significantly enough to alter your readings, by a lot.